jnozzi/cocoadev.com/SiteContent/General/LinkerCantLocateEmbeddedFramework.markdown

 ----

 I figured it out; if there are no source files that are in the framework target, there is no dynamic library created for the framework.
-And if no dynamic library is created for the framework, <code>ld</code> can't link against it.
+And if no dynamic library is created for the framework,     ld can't link against it.
 Somewhat obvious.

 ----